 How much is too much sleep?

 The right amount of sleep depends on your needs.
 While some people feel rested after 7 hours of sleep, others need 8 or 9 hours of sleep.
-However, thecognitive abilities and actually start to decrease after 9 hours of sleep.
-Therefore, it is best to avoid sleeping for longer than 9 hours.
+However, theoversleeping.cognitive abilities and actually start to decrease after 9 hours of sleep.
+Therefore, it is best to avoid

 Poor sleep quality can interfere with every aspect of life.
-Everything from your ability to focus, commit information to memory, manage stress, and control your mood is impacted when you are sleep deprived.
-By avoiding the poor sleep habits outlined above, you can set yourself up for a good night’s rest and a more productive day.
+Everything from your ability to focus, commit information to memory, manage stress, and control your mood is impacted when you are sleep-deprived.
+By avoiding the poor sleep habits outlined above, such as eating late before bed, you can set yourself up for a good night’s rest and a more productive day.